MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-availability-key-understand.md

 ## Access to the availability key

 Microsoft does not expose direct control of the availability key to customers.
-For example, you can only roll (rotate) the keys that you own in Azure Key Vault.
-For more information about rolling the availability key and other keys stored in Azure Key Vault and used by Customer Key, see [Roll or rotate a customer key or an availability key](customer-key-availability-key-roll.md). <!---(TB): Removed as much language as possible here so they can jump over for more info-->
+For example, you can only roll, or rotate, the keys that you own in Azure Key Vault.
+For more information about rolling the availability key and other keys stored in Azure Key Vault and used by Customer Key, see [Roll or rotate a customer key or an availability key](customer-key-availability-key-roll.md).

 Microsoft protects availability keys in access-controlled, internal secret stores similar to the customer-facing Azure Key Vault.
 We implement access controls to prevent Microsoft administrators from directly accessing the secrets contained within.
 Secret Store operations, including key rotation, deletion, and retrieval occur through automated commands that never involve direct access to the availability key.
 Access to adjust these commands is limited to specific engineers and requires privilege escalation through an internal tool, Lockbox.
 Privilege escalation requires manager approval and justification prior to being granted.
 Lockbox ensures access is time bound with automatic access revocation upon time expiration or engineer log out.